AnggaR96s/Reforestation/README.md

-## What do you call a pig with three eyes?
-Piiig
+## Where do sheep go to get their hair cut?
+The baa-baa shop.